What You Need to Know Before Going to Sweden

 2. Individual vs. Collective

-All Scandinavian counties (Sweden, Denmark, Norway) share a specific attitude to individual success and achievements.
+All Scandinavian countries (Sweden, Denmark, Norway) share a specific attitude to individual success and achievements.
 Any result is perceived as a common achievement, not an outcome of a specific person’s effort.
 Here we go to the description of the Law of Jante.

 Swedes like to be successful together, not personally, all the discussions are open and the decision couldn’t be made until everyone is happy.
 It’s quite opposite to other cultures like America or post USSR.
 Swedes don’t like hierarchy, the organizations are very flat; everyone can meet anyone including top management and speak freely.